ACrispyCookie/Live-FPGA-Lab/README.md

 - `src/fpga_agent/`
   - Runs beside the hardware.
-  - Exposes a FastAPI RPC server on `/tmp/fpga-agent.sock`.
+  - Exposes a FastAPI RPC server on a Unix socket, `/tmp/fpga-agent.sock` by default.
+  - In Docker, set `FPGA_AGENT_SOCKET=/run/fpga-agent/fpga-agent.sock` so the socket can be shared with `web-api` through a named volume.
   - Discovers FPGA devices, tracks board state, streams board updates, programs PL/PS, resets the board, and latches faults.

 - `src/web_api/`